Note: I get commissions for purchases made through links in this post.

 Included in the package is a “deluxe”, black, hard shell case (with black interior) and humidifier for keeping your guitar in the best condition possible.

 Here this guitar presented by a Fender rep.

-Not sure about the Fender models?
-Read more here.
+Still not sure about these models?
+Read more about the Fenders here.